nimamot/100-Days-of-Ethereum/README.md

 - Chain Link is the most popular and powerful decentralized Oracle network.
 - It can work on ETH, Avalanche, Polygon, Solana or any other blockchain.

-#### Set up a development environment for Solidity.

-- We can use Remix Ethereum IDE to develop smart contracts.
-- Allows users to engage with finance and markets without having to go through a centralized intermediary.

 #### What is the purpose of the smart contracts? what problem do they solve?

 - They give rise to unbreakable promises since they are immutable, decentralized and transparent.

-#### Write and deploy a simple smart contract on a local blockchain.

 <br>
 <br>